Grand Canyon Noncommercial River Permits - Permit Process

-Step 4: Pay the launch year lottery application cost.
+Step 3: Pay the launch year lottery application cost.
 There is a launch year lottery application cost to apply in a lottery, paid once per launch year.
-Once submitted, your completed application will appear as "pending" on your profile page.
-The application status will not become "active, awaiting lottery" until your lottery application payment has been received.
-Pending applications are not included in a lottery, so be sure you have completed all the steps to activate your application!
-Once an application cost has been paid for a launch year, you can apply in all later lotteries for that launch year for no additional fee.
+An application's status will not become "active, awaiting lottery" until after the lottery application payment has been made.
+Pending (on hold) applications are not included in a lottery.
+Once an application cost has been paid for a launch year, you can apply in all later lotteries for that launch year for no additional charge.
 IMPORTANT: Lottery and river permit payments are nonrefundable.

 Note: THERE MUST BE AT LEAST ONE QUALIFIED BOAT-OPERATOR PRESENT ON THE ENTIRE RIVER TRIP.
 That person must have participated in a previous Grand Canyon river trip as a boat-operator in command of a boat or participated as a boat-operator in command of a boat on a river of similar difficulty to the Colorado River through Grand Canyon.
 Your boat-operator must be guided by a thorough understanding of the technical skill required to navigate the major rapids found in Grand Canyon National Park.
 The selection of boat-operators is the responsibility of the trip leader.
 Rivers of similar difficulty to the Colorado River through Grand Canyon (this list is not all-inclusive): Cataract Canyon, Utah; Lodore Canyon, Colorado; West Water Canyon, Utah; Middle Fork Salmon, Idaho; Rogue River, Oregon; Green River, Utah; Selway River, Idaho; Yampa River, Colorado; Tuolumne River, California; Main Salmon, Idaho.